humdrum-tools/humdrum-documentation/guide/ch22/index.md

 containing the reassignment information.
 The <span class="option">i</span> option is also required, and is used to identify the exclusive interpretation for the data to be processed.
-The <span class="option">s</span> option tells <span class="tool">recode</span> to skip records matching some specified regular expression \-- in this case, to skip barlines.
+The <span class="option">s</span> option tells <span class="tool">recode</span> to skip records matching some specified regular expression &mdash; in this case, to skip barlines.
 Finally, "`changes`" is the name of our input file.

 The result of applying this process to the right-most spine in the above